dbrugne/donut/README.md

 - [ ] Avoid room:join/room:leave for socket that made the action to join/leave
 - [ ] Change the to server->client messages : room:join/leave and user:open/close (for something like ?)
 - [ ] Add a check on connection to verify is user have "username"
+- [ ] Use tile template in user:search and room:search and move search in page (as for home)

 **User**
 - [ ] Add help text for each field